LimeBlast/long-haul/_posts/2018-11-10-project-wildcat-has-been-delayed.markdown

 - arduino
 ---

-It is with no small amount of sadness that I have to report that, in the final stretches of the build of Wildcat, I've inadvertently managed to set my progress back for a few days.
+<p class="intro"><span class="dropcap">I</span>t is with no small amount of sadness that I have to report that, in the final stretches of the build of Wildcat, I've inadvertently managed to set my progress back for a few days.</p>

 As [mentioned in my previous post](https://maker.limeblast.co.uk/2018/11/09/introducing-apricat/), the addition of a new member of the family hasn't been without its issues, with Apricat being somewhat liberal in her use of tooth and claw to show her distrust of us.